Washington (state): Climate

 The state of Washington has a temperate climate.
-The eastern half of Washington has a semi-arid climate, while the western side of Washington as well as the coastal areas of the state have a cool oceanic climate.
+The eastern half of Washington has a semi-arid to warm-summer mediterranean climate, while the western side of Washington as well as the coastal areas of the state have a cool oceanic climate or warm-summer mediterranean climate.
 Major factors determining Washington's climate include the large semi-permanent low pressure and high pressure systems of the north Pacific Ocean, the continental air masses of North America, and the Olympic and Cascade mountains.
 In the spring and summer, a high-pressure anticyclone system dominates the north Pacific Ocean, causing air to spiral out in a clockwise fashion.
 For Washington, this means prevailing winds from the northwest bring relatively cool air and a predictably dry season.

-In the autumn and winter, a low-pressure cyclone system takes over in the north Pacific Ocean.
-The air spiraling inward in a counter-clockwise fashion causes Washington's prevailing winds to come from the southwest, and bring relatively cool and overcast weather and a predictably wet season.
+In the autumn and winter, a low-pressure cyclone system, the Aleutian Low, takes over in the north Pacific Ocean.
+The air spiraling inward in a counter-clockwise fashion causes Washington's prevailing winds to come from the southwest, and bring cool and overcast weather and a predictably wet season.
 The term "Pineapple Express" is used colloquially to describe atmospheric river events, where repeated storm systems are directed by this persistent cyclone from the tropical Pacific regions a great distance into the Pacific Northwest.
+Western Washington is very cloudy during much of fall, winter, and early spring.
+Seattle averages the fewest sunshine hours of any major city in the United States.

 Despite Western Washington's marine climate similar to many coastal cities of Europe, there are exceptions such as the "Big Snow" events of 1880, 1881, 1893, and 1916, and the "deep freeze" winters of 1883–1884, 1915–1916, 1949–1950, and 1955–1956, among others.
 During these events, Western Washington experienced up to 6 ft of snow, sub-zero (−18 °C) temperatures, three months with snow on the ground, and lakes and rivers frozen over for weeks.
 Seattle's lowest officially recorded temperature is 0 F set on January 31, 1950, but low-altitude areas approximately three hours away from Seattle have recorded lows as cold as -48 F.

 The Southern Oscillation greatly influences weather during the cold season.
 During the El Niño phase, the jet stream enters the U.S. farther south through California, therefore late fall and winter are drier than normal with less snowpack.
 The La Niña phase reinforces the jet stream through the Pacific Northwest, causing Washington to have more rain and snow than average.

-In 2006, the Climate Impacts Group at the University of Washington published The Impacts of Climate change in Washington's Economy, a preliminary assessment of the risks and opportunities presented given the possibility of a rise in global temperatures and their effects on Washington state.
+In 2006, the Climate Impacts Group at the University of Washington published The Impacts of Climate Change in Washington's Economy, a preliminary assessment of the risks and opportunities presented given the possibility of a rise in global temperatures and their effects on Washington state.